• Skip to primary navigation

 Two oblong ceramic ramekins of gluten-free cod au gratin.
 Cod is in a creamy, cheesy sauce, topped with crushed chips, more cheese, and savoury.

-Cod au Gratin is a popular dish on the east coast of Canada, for good reason.
-This is my gluten-free version!
+Cod au Gratin is a classic dish on the east coast of Canada, & one of my favourite traditional Newfoundland recipes.
+This one is gluten free!

 Course: Main Course